 Distribute Starter Kits

-Leaving stacks of our Guide to Veg Living or other vegetarian starter kits out for the public to grab is a quick and easy way to spread the vegan message in your community or on your campus.
-Each magazine-style guide is packed with recipes, health tips, product recommendations, info on the factory farm cruelty, and more — everything a person needs to get started on the road to vegan eating.
-Spread them around your community, and don’t be surprised if you start seeing more of your neighbors in the vegetarian food section of the grocery store.
+Leaving stacks of advocacy booklets (e.g. Something Better and/or V-lish) out for the public to grab is a quick and easy way to spread compassion in your community or on your campus.
+Spread them around your community, and don’t be surprised if you start seeing more of your neighbors in the vegetarian food section of the grocery store!

 Step 1.
 Confirm some good locations